magento/devdocs/guides/v2.1/cloud/live/paypal-onboarding.md

 * If the entered email address does not match an existing account, you will be prompted to create a new PayPal merchant account.
 * If you have an existing personal PayPal account, you can login with those credentials and upgrade this account to a business account as you complete the sync.

+Please note the [PayPal account limitations](#limitations) for further information.

 ![Log in to PayPal]({{ site.baseurl }}common/images/cloud_paypal-access.png){:width="336px"}

-### PayPal limitations
+### PayPal limitations {#limitations}

 PayPal supports connecting for PayPal Express Checkout for countries across the globe except for the following limitations:

 * India, and Japan (future PayPal updates may support these accounts)
 * Israel

-Current or new business accounts are supported for Brazil.
+For Brazil, you must have an existing PayPal business account to connect.
 You cannot convert an existing personal PayPal account for Brazil during this process.
-If you need an account, please create a new business PayPal account when prompted to login.
+If you need an account, please create a new business PayPal account through [their website](https://www.paypal.com/us/webapps/mpp/account-selection).

 ## Configure PayPal Express Checkout